black77dragon/DragonShield/DragonShield/docs/Portfolio_Module_Specification.md

     * **Deviation vs. Research:** The difference between your `Current Allocation` and the `Research Target Allocation`.
 This shows how closely you're following the original research recommendations.
     * **Deviation vs. User Target:** The difference between your `Current Allocation` and your `User-Adjusted Target Allocation`.
 This shows how well you're adhering to your *own* refined strategy for the theme.
 * **Visualizations:** Clear graphical representations (e.g., bar charts, pie charts) will show these comparisons, making it easy to identify overweights/underweights.
+* **`current_value` Sources and Currency:** `current_value` is aggregated from the `positions` table joined with `instruments`.
+Amounts are converted into the theme's base currency using spot rates in `fx_rates`; if no rate exists, the instrument's native currency is used and flagged downstream.
+* **Refresh Cadence:** Valuations refresh on-demand when this comparison is requested; there is no background recomputation.
+* **Caching Strategy:** A materialized view `portfolio_theme_valuation` caches aggregated position values and invalidates whenever underlying positions change to avoid recomputing from raw trades on each request.
+* **Failure Modes:** When position data is missing or older than the last trading day, `current_value` falls back to the last known value and marks the affected instruments as stale; absent positions are treated as zero in deviation outputs.

 #### 3.5 Status and Customization